Whole Earth Forecaster home

 to my Aquarian mother, who's my best friend;

-to my wife Tina and sons Gregory and Brian, who inspire me to continue;
+to my wife and sons who inspire me to continue;

 to the Lord, who provides the steps so that I may determine the way.

 The mind of Man plans his way, but the Lord directs his steps.

 I recently received a call from one of my Whole Earth Forecaster newsletter subscribers.
 He ordered the Berg Timer and wanted to know how long it would take to get "the key to the universe".
 I thought at the time, what a great name that would have been.

 A name for what I do is a lot more simple.
 I am an astrometeorologist or astrobiologist, a student and researcher of the way the planets and sun interact to affect physics, weather and biology.
 The Home page gives a detailed cause/effect of how the sun affects our weather.
 So, since the Berg Timer can forecast solar activity, it can also forecast weather.
 When you can forecast weather for anywhere in the world, well, you can forecast a lot of other things.